Step 1 of 6

 Total Possible Score

 Evaluated applications that meet Eligibility and Evaluation Considerations will be presented to the Greater Brownsville Incentives Corporation (GBIC) Board of Directors for approval.
 Applicant will be notified and given the opportunity to provide additional information, if necessary.
-Public Educational Institutions may be granted funds for more than one signed Memorandum of Understanding (MOU), contract or Agreement.
-If awarded funding for a Project for Fiscal Year 2022, the start-up, business, or company, are ineligible to reapply under that same Agreement, with the same Public Educational Institution, until the next fiscal year.
+Institutions of higher education may be granted funds for more than one signed Memorandum of Understanding (MOU), contract or Agreement.
+If awarded funding for a Project for Fiscal Year 2022, the start-up, business, or company, are ineligible to reapply under that same Agreement, with the same Institution of higher education, until the next fiscal year.
 Projects that are not granted funds, may reapply if they meet Eligibility and Evaluation Considerations.

 How to Apply: